kipr/KIPR-Development-Toolkit/README.md

 The best place to start is the Wombat Developer Manual (Docs/WombatDevManual.pdf), which contains an overview of the controller.

+If you are trying to understand the schematic files, try "Wombat Chip Explanations.pdf" or "STM32 Chip Explanations.pdf"

 # Qt Creator
 Editing .ui files is usually easier if you use Qt Creator.
 After installation you should be able to run "qtcreator" to launch.